Hmm … how to do that?

 It’s fine to ask “What is your management style?,” but the answer won’t tell you the whole story.

-Here are 10 good questions to ask at interviews to dig a bit deeper.
-Use your best judgment in deciding which questions to ask and how to ask them.
+Here are 10 good questions to ask at interviews.
+Use your best judgment in deciding which ones to ask and how to ask them.
 Remember, you’re not interrogating the manager – you’re having a friendly conversation!

 What are your goals for this position and your department?